Western Kentucky vs. Old Dominion NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have gone over the current 67-point total in three of four games (75%) this season.
+- Western Kentucky's games this season have gone over 67 points three of four times.

 - Old Dominion's games have gone over 67 points in just one opportunity this season.